giffordlabcvr/RVdb/README.md

 -   **Reproducible RT Phylogeny Construction**\
     Through GLUE, RVdb enables a standardized, reproducible process for constructing RT phylogenies, essential for maintaining a consistent taxonomic foundation across studies.

+-   **Data Reusability**\
+    In line with data-oriented programming principles, RVdb preserves raw data in a relational format, enabling its reuse beyond the GLUE environment.
+Researchers can extract, repurpose, and analyze RVdb data in various contexts, supporting flexible integration across different platforms and tools.

 ## Contributing